Layr-Labs/eigenlayer-middleware/docs/middlewareV2/AVSRegistrar.md

 ) external virtual onlyAllocationManager;
 ```

 Deregisters an operator from one or more operator sets.

-*Access Control*:
-* Only callable by the `AllocationManager`

-*Process*:
-1. Calls `_beforeDeregisterOperator` hook
-2. Calls `_afterDeregisterOperator` hook
+This function can be called by an operator OR by the AVSs ejector if it has configured permissions in the [Core `Permission Controller`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/main/docs/permissions/PermissionController.md).

+*Effects:*
-3. Emits `OperatorDeregistered` event
+- Emits `OperatorDeregistered` event

-*Note*: Unlike registration, deregistration failures are ignored by the AllocationManager
+*Requirements:*
+- Caller MUST be the `AllocationManager`

 #### `supportsAVS`